FAQ (Frequently Asked Questions) sheet for the Noteworthy Composer (NWC) users.

 a) Vertically displace a rest, either up or down on the staff.

-These three functions can be achieved by highlighting either the note or the rest and then pressing Ctrl-E and following your nose !
+These five functions can be achieved by highlighting either the note or the rest and then pressing Ctrl-E and following your nose !

 There are numerous effects that can be obtained by layering including bi-directional beaming, complex timing patterns, dual language lyrics highlighted at the same time, complex chord patterns with rests, chords with rests of equal value. ( i.e. a sixteenth note tails up with a sixteenth rest directly underneath it).